Cory Copeland

 • GEO (Generative Engine Optimization) — citability in AI search: whether the page is rendered without JavaScript, whether it has structured data the model can cite, whether the brand has external authority a model can ground against.
 Practically no off-the-shelf tooling exists yet.

 The opportunity was a single toolkit that runs both passes against any URL, writes deterministic reports an LLM can summarize cleanly, and stays free for the operator by default.
-Paid providers (DataForSEO, real AI-platform citation checking) are stubbed for a Phase 2 that only matters if free-tier limits actually bite.
+Paid providers (DataForSEO, real AI-platform citation checking) are stubbed unless free-tier limits actually bite.

 Audience